MaterializeInc/materialize/doc/user/content/transform-data/patterns/temporal-filters.md

 ---

 A "temporal filter" is a `WHERE` or `HAVING` clause which uses the [`mz_now`](/sql/functions/now_and_mz_now) function.
-This function returns Materialize's current virtual timestamp, which attempts to keep up with real time as data is processed.
+This function returns Materialize's current virtual timestamp, which works to keep up with real time as data is processed.
 Applying a temporal filter reduces the working dataset, saving memory resources and focusing results on the recent past.

 Here is a typical temporal filter that considers records whose timestamps are within the last 5 minutes.